Founder / Operator

 Now you may ask—how exactly will I achieve this mission?
-By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them to a wide range of retailers, local markets, and thru corporate initiatives.
+By continually sourcing and supplying low-cost, multi-use, bio-degradable products and distributing them through a range of events, retailers, wholesale and dropshipping program as well as thru corporate initiatives.

 My mission is bigger than just a straw.
 It's bigger than a company too.
 It's about creating a movement of people who see the waste that I see, and more importantly, see the solutions to this issue.
 This movement isn't for a profit—it's for Mother Earth.

 Pass along your passion and spread the word.

-ps. in the picture I'm wearing a Holt Renfrew suit I bought at Value Village for $10!
+PS.
+Thrift addict confession - The suit I'm wearing is a Holt Renfrew suit I bought at Value Village for $10!